coatespeter/first-project-gglamping/README.md

 ### Acknowledgments

-I would like to acknowledge my mentor, Luke, without whom I would have been lost on this, my first project.
+I would like to acknowledge my mentor Luke, without whom I would have been lost on this, my first project.
 He has given me such clear direction and great feedback that I always felt I was going in the correct direction.

 I would also like to acknowledge my wife Philippa, who supported me throughout, Even when I spent most of our 10th anniversary writing code.